DionysusBenstein/Scrambler/README.md

 Description
 -----------
-This is the source code of the official Scrambler application, made on Qt, available free of charge in all stores.
+This is the source code of the official Scrambler application, made on Qt.